 Order is critical

-In a black and white world, Frank Zappa would be Right, if the order of words was as benign as his contention of the power of individual words portends.
-When ordered purposefully, individual words become more powerful — sometimes geometrically.
-And people do stupid stuff because of the order.
+In a black and white world, Frank Zappa would be right, if the order of words was as benign as the words themselves.
+When ordered purposefully, individual words become more powerful , sometimes geometrically -- and people do stupid stuff because of the order.

 Order is not critical

 In the world of language, order is a law of nature.
-Individual words are given power, as are phrases and paragraphs and books, based on billions of words written previous to their singularity or crafted order.
-Consider the influence of Hamlet on Huckleberry Finn, and Huckleberry Finn on Factotum.
+Individual words are given power, as are phrases and paragraphs and books, based on billions of words written previous to their newly crafted order.
+Consider the influence of Hamlet on Huckleberry Finn and Huckleberry Finn on Factotum.

 Chanting and singing

 Harmony and melody can invalidate language, especially when rote memory wrestles literacy to the ground.
-Songs sung from anywhere in front of an altar are particularly suspect — which would explain Zappa’s beliefs.
+Songs sung from in front of an altar are particularly suspect, which would explain Zappa’s beliefs.
 No matter how purposeful and thoughtful the story told by a song, the story most often serves the music.

 Consider singing a song supported by a simple repetitive melody, in a language you can’t understand.
-Discover how little the words can come to mean to you.
-Further consider the possibility that those words could lead a native speaker to violence while driving in the fast lane, in first gear, on any autobahn.
+Discover how little the words mean.
+Further consider the possibility that those words could prompt a native speaker to violence while driving in the fast lane, in first gear, on any autobahn.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.